Root Canals, Then and Now!

 Root Canals: BC

 To this day we still don’t know how long root canal therapy has been around.
-The first traces of root canal therapy can be dated back to second or third century B.C. when a human skull was discovered in a desert in Israel, and a bronze wire was found inside that scientists believe was used to treat an infected canal.
-The wire was located at the site of the infection, which is the exact spot that would be targeted during modern day root canal therapy.
+The first traces of root canal therapy can be dated back to second or third century B.C., when a human skull with a bronze wire attached was discovered in a desert in Israel.
+Scientists believe this wire was used to treat an infected canal because it was located at the site of the infection, which is the exact spot that would be targeted during modern day root canal therapy.
 The archaeologists who discovered the remains believe that the procedure was performed by the Romans, who are said to have invented dentures and crowns.

 More Advancements: AD

 Evidence shows that from the first century A.D. until the 1600s, the treatment for root canals included the draining of the pulp chambers to relieve pain, and then covering them with a protective coating made from either gold foil or asbestos.
 Around 1838, the first official root canal instrument was constructed.
 It was made to allow easier access to the pulp that is located within the root of the tooth.
 A few years later, around 1847, a safer material known as “gutta percha” was created to use as a filling once the root canal was cleaned out.
 Both of these materials are still used today by Endodontists.

 When we entered the 20th century, dental technology advanced.
 Anesthetics and x-rays were instituted into dental practices, which made treating an infected root canal easier and safer.
 These technological advancements have allowed for alternative treatments to pulling teeth.
 Root canal therapy has advanced so much that it is now a nearly painless procedure!

 For more information on root canal treatments, or to make an appointment with Dr. Safa, Dr. Vu, Dr. Soumeeh or Dr. Vahora, call us Santa Clarita Endodontix Office Phone Number 661-251-4800 or contact our Valencia office today!

 Comments are closed.